-When I first started the low-carb way of eating, there were a whole lot of people coming out of the woodwork to offer “advice” on the dangers: “Haven’t you heard of ketoacidosis?” or “There’s no way that low-carb is sustainable!” or even worse: “Don’t do a low carb diet… you could die from that!”
+When I first started the low-carb way of eating, there were a whole lot of people coming out of the woodwork to offer “advice” on the dangers: “Haven’t you heard of ketoacidosis?” or “There’s no way that low-carb is sustainable!” or even worse: “Don’t do a low-carb diet… you could die!”

 Please note: the nutritional information for this article is provided by Cara Halber, a Registered Holistic Nutritionist.

 If you’ve been asking around about low-carb diet, chances are you’ve heard this extremely unhelpful piece of advice perhaps about dying or any number of other things.
 And, like me, you’ve started asking yourself: “Could there be some truth to this?
 Can low-carb harm me?”